Alaska man faces charges over threatening Murkowski’s life

 Johnson was arrested Monday and was being held at the Fairbanks Correctional Complex.
 Gary Colbath, a federal public defender, has been assigned the case and didn’t immediately return a phone message to the AP seeking comment.
 Charging documents in the cases were filed Oct.
 1 under seal, which was lifted Wednesday.

 Johnson faces several charges, including threatening to murder a U.S. official with intent to intimidate or impede that person while conducting their official duties, making interstate threats and threatening to damage property by fire or explosives, according to a criminal complaint filed in federal court.
+No motives were detailed in the affidavit.

 The phone system at the senators’ offices captures the phone number of the person calling.
 An investigation into the number led law enforcement to a woman identified only by the initials “CP” who married Johnson in Texas in 2016, the affidavit said.
 Further investigation matched the number to both Johnson and CP, and both to a post office box and a physical address in Delta Junction, the court documents say.